Best Puzzle Platformers 2025

 The activity motivates you to proceed at your preferred speed and includes no fighting, which means it can be enjoyed by people of every age and ability.

-If you’re seeking a brainteaser platformer that will truly baffle your mind and have you questioning the fundamental laws of the universe, search no more than Superliminal.
+If you’re seeking a bewildering platformer that will truly baffle your mind and have you questioning the fundamental laws of the universe, search no more than Superliminal.

-In it, you’re tasked with clearing a series of test rooms that require you to manipulate objects using the power of perspective to change their size, distance, and orientation.
+In it, you’re tasked with clearing a series of test chambers that require you to manipulate objects using the power of perspective to change their size, distance, and alignment.

 The further you go, the more layered and complex puzzles become, often requiring you to combine different actions, exploit physics, and do a small bit of platforming.